Sustainable Supply Chain Management

 Durability

-Plastic pallets are more durable than wood pallets and can make 100+ trips through the supply chain in their lifetime.
-Reusable wood block pallets, on the other hand, have a usable lifespan of about 20 trips before they are recycled or most often discarded.
+iGPS plastic pallets are more durable than wood pallets and can make 100+ trips through the supply chain in their lifetime (actual, not lab-tested).
+Reusable wood block pallets, on the other hand, have a usable lifespan of about 20 to 25 trips before they are recycled or most often discarded.

 Reduced Product Damage